-FOR ON PROPOSALS 1, 2, 4 AND 5 THE BOARD RECOMMENDS THAT AN ADVISORY VOTE ON THE COMPENSATION FOR NAMED EXECUTIVE OFFICERS BE HELD EVERY 1 YEAR.
+$\textbf{FOR} \ \text{ON PROPOSALS 1, 2, 4} \ \text{AND 5} \\ \text{THE BOARD RECOMMENDS THAT AN ADVISORY VOTE ON THE COMPENSATION FOR NAMED EXECUTIVE OFFICERS BE HELD EVERY 1 YEAR. }$

-1. PROPOSAL Election of nine directos for a one-year term YOUR VOTE BOARD OF DIRECTORS RECOMMENDS

-1.01 Shellye L. Archambeau FOR AGAINST ABSTAIN FOR

-1.02 Amy Woods Brinkley FOR

-1.03 Irene M. Esteves FOR

-1.04 L. Neil Hunn FOR

-1.05 Robert D. Johnson FOR

-1.06 Thomas P. Joyce, Jr. FOR

-1.07 Laura G. Thatcher FOR

-1.08 Richard F. Wallman FOR

-1.09 Christopher Wright FOR

-2. Advisory vote to approve the compensation of our named executive officers.
-FOR AGAINST ABSTAIN FOR

-3. To select, on an advisory basis, the frequency of the shareholder vote on the 1YR 2YR 3YR ABSTAIN 1 YEAR

-compensation of our named executive officers.
-FOR AGAINST ABSTAIN

-4. accounting firm for 2023.
-FOR

-5. Approve an amendment to and restatement of our Restated Certificate of Incorporation to permit the exculpation of officers.
-FOR

-6. Transact any other husiness that may be properly brought before the annual meeting
+OPOSAL ction of nine directos for a one-year term BOART DIRECT YOUR VOTE RECOMM YOUR VOTE 1.01 1 Shellye L. Archambeau FOR AGAINST ABSTAIN FOR 1.02 2 Amy Woods Brinkley FOR 1.03 B Irene M. Esteves FOR 1.04 4 L. Neil Hunn FOR 1.05 5 Robert D. Johnson FOR 1.06 6 Thomas P. Joyce, Jr. FOR 1.07 7 Laura G. Thatcher FOR 1.08 B Richard F. Wallman FOR 1.09 9 Christopher Wright FOR .
+Adv visory vote to approve the compensation of our named executive officers.
+FOR AGAINST ABSTAIN FOR select, on an advisory basis, the frequency of the shareholder vote on the apensation of our named executive officers.
+1YR 2YR 3YR ABSTAIN 1 YEAR ification of the appointment of PricewaterhouseCoopers LLP as our independent registered public ounting firm for 2023.
+FOR AGAINST ABSTAIN FOR of o prove an amendment to and restatement of our Restated Certificate of Incorporation to permit the exculpati- officers. on $\square$ FOR Check here if you would like to attend the meeting in person.
+Authorized Signatures - Must be completed for your instructions to be executed.
+Please sign exactly as your name(s) appears on your account.
+If held in joint tenancy, all persons shou Corporations should provide full name of corporation and title of authorized officer signing the Proxy 7/Vote Form. es, administrat ors, etc., shoul ld include title Date and authority. ıgnatuı e (and Title if applicable) Date Signature (if he eia Jointly) Date